 The ELV organises courses for new and more experienced translators into and from Dutch and offers training for languages that are not covered by existing translation study programmes.
 ELV courses do not involve the acquisition of language: all participants should have sufficient knowledge of Dutch as the source language.

 The ELV always looks for the most suitable form of learning for the course participants concerned.
 This may be an offline course, such as the Summer Course, an online course, or a combination of the two (blended learning).
 The range of languages on offer is decided annually in conjunction with our partners and associate partners.
 All courses are publicised through our website, newsletter and social media.

 As well as its own courses, the ELV has been co-organising the annual ESLT Summer School, which provides further training for lecturers in translation, since 2017.
 The working language for this is English.
-Our partners within the European School of Literary Translation (ESLT) are the British Centre for Literary Translation, University of Rome Link Campus and Fondazione San Pellegrino, Italy.
+Our partners within the European School of Literary Translation (ESLT) are the British Centre for Literary Translation, Fondazione San Pellegrino and the PETRA-E Network.
 The ESLT implements the PETRA-E Framework for the Education and Training of Literary Translators (www.petra-education.eu).

 The ELV regularly organises seminars in the Netherlands and Belgium on specific topics relating to literary translation.
 Future events are publicised through the website, newsletter and social media.